 Connect analysts to your data for real-time insights

-Your analysts and SaaS administrators need real-time insights from cloud applications, so be sure to have cloud connectors capable of handling hundreds of cloud, on-premises, mobile and social data sources.
+Your analysts and SaaS administrators need real-time insights from cloud applications.
+Select a solution for cloud connectors that can handle all your cloud, on-premises, mobile and social data sources.

-While the process of cloud integration is the same across industries, the use cases vary.
-Here’s a snapshot.
+The process of cloud integration is similar across industries.
+But the main use cases vary.
+Here’s a snapshot of some of them:

-Data silos can harm patient care.
-Cloud integration enables interoperability and patient-first care by strengthening provider communication and opening up patient access to health records and applications aimed at improving health outcomes.
+Data silos can impact patient care.
+Cloud integration enables interoperability and patient-first care.
+It does this by strengthening provider communication.
+It also opens up patient access to health records and applications aimed at improving health outcomes.

-Cloud integration helps manufacturing industries manage product quality by integrating data from engineering systems, parts, assemblies, supply chains and shipping.
+Cloud integration helps companies manage product quality.
+It can integrate data across engineering systems, parts, assemblies, supply chains and shipping.

-Banks integrate checking, savings, mortgage, credit card and call center data to provide each customer a unified service experience.
-Cloud integration also helps banking personnel anticipate a person’s financial needs and cross-sell or upsell other financial services or investments.
+Banks integrate checking, savings, mortgage, credit card and call center data.
+Customers get a unified service experience.
+It helps employees predict a customer’s financial needs to cross-sell or upsell other offerings.

-The Covid-19 pandemic forced many companies to conduct business entirely online.
-Rather than build their own data centers, they quickly turned to the cloud for smooth day-to-day operations.
+The pandemic forced many companies to conduct business entirely or mainly online.
+Rather than build their own data centers, companies quickly turned to the cloud and cloud integration for smooth day-to-day operations.

 In a time when some businesses struggle to keep the lights on, others come out ahead.
 Their secret: harnessing the power of cloud services, including cloud integration.

-Moving to the cloud is a big part of the omnichannel strategy of Reitmans Limited, a specialty women’s clothing store chain located in Canada.
-Online sales were booming — and then the pandemic hit.
+Moving to a cloud environment is a big part of the omnichannel strategy at Reitmans Limited.
+For the Canadian specialty women’s clothing chain, online sales were booming until the pandemic hit.

-No matter what industry you’re in, your cloud integration solution needs to be simple, intuitive and capable of processing data at scale.
+No matter what industry you’re in, sharing data across the enterprise is critical.
+Your cloud integration solution needs to be simple, intuitive and capable of processing data with flexibility and scalability.
 Informatica is a recognized leader in the data management industry, offering a variety of cloud integration products to help propel your business into the future.
+Here’s some additional resources about Informatica cloud integration and other data management solutions: